1willcobb/Work_Day_Scheduler/README.md

 * There should be a button to the right of each timeblock.
 When this button is clicked, save the corresponding event to localstorage for that time slot.
 * When loading the page, fetch all the stored data for each timeslot from localstorage and put those values in the corresponding textboxes for the given timeblocks.

-## How it works

 ## Extra Features

 Added feature to add hours to the beginning and end of the day if you need to extend your work day.

+Though this sounds easy, I had to rethink my data structure for storing the data since the addition of new data before and after made it difficult to use an array on its own.

+I ended up using an array of dictionaries to store key value pairs matching each hour.

+hour, text, and status.

 ## What I Learned